RealworldSystems/swBuildScripts/README.md

  * gem install file-tail
  * zip (retrieve from Info-Zip)

-Integration / Install Instructrions
+Integration / Install Instructions
 -----------

-Take a deployment package, and copy in the src/rake/* files.
+ * take a deployment package, and copy in the src/rake/* files.
 Upd

-copy in BuildSmallworldImage.rb
+ * copy in BuildSmallworldImage.rb
-define your smallworld images with SmallworldImage
+ * define your smallworld images with SmallworldImage

 Usage
 -----